 Learn More about Output Jobs

-- Ensure data integrity for all your designs and components in the Altium Vault, and track their entire history through comprehensive revision and lifecycle management.
+- Ensure data integrity for all your designs and components in Altium Vault (Now Altium Concord Pro), and track their entire history through comprehensive revision and lifecycle management.

 Learn More about Lifecycle Management

 Overcoming the Unique Challenges of Designing for Industrial Systems